wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.20 =
+* Added a fix to prevent frozen widgets and widgets appearing in wrong overrides
+* Added a script that should automatically fix all existing frozen widgets and overrides
+* Added support for WordPress Multi Site installations
+* Added check for instance settings of WordPress widget classes
+* The $ signs in page titles should be now displayed properly
+* Added require_once parameter to the locate_type function
+* Updated the SmartLoad gizmo JS file to fix XPath Ignores
+* Fixed the situation when the MooTools would only get loaded when the Build Spans gizmo is enabled
+* Fixed the situation when front-page.php file wouldn't get loaded from the proper location
+* Modified the MU Register gizmo to add very basic width settings to the activate and signup pages

 = 1.19 =
 * Adjusted for WordPress plugin directory